x-zb/Counter-GAP/README.md

 ## Debiasing

 ## Evaluation on Counter-GAP
-You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (the original checkpoints can be downloaded in the repository):
+You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (the original undebiased checkpoints can be downloaded from the link in `coref/`):

 |                | aCDA-debiased | nCDA-debiased |
 | -------------  |:-------------:| -------------:|